rh-messaging/amq7-training/worksheet3/README.md

 </ha-policy>
  ```

- Without this the live broker would just start without checking for a backup broker that has failed over so alwayd configure this
+ Without this the live broker would just start without checking for a backup broker that has failed over so always configure this

  -   Now restart the live broker